 )

-They are many trigger rules, let’s see each one of them.
+There are many trigger rules.
+Let’s see each one of them.

 all_success

-This one is pretty straightforward, and you’ve already seen it, your task gets triggered when all upstream tasks (parents) have succeeded.
+This one is straightforward, and you already use it.
+A task runs when all directly upstream tasks have succeeded.

 all_failed

-Can be really useful if you want to do some cleaning or something more complex that you can’t put within a callback.
-You can literally define a path of tasks to execute if some tasks failed.
+This airflow trigger rule is handy if you want to do some cleaning or something more complex that you can’t put within a callback.
+You can define a set of tasks to execute if some tasks fail.

 all_done

-This trigger rule might be useful if there is a task that you always want to execute regardless of the upstream task’s states
+This trigger rule might be useful if there is a task that you always want to execute regardless of the upstream task’s state like cleaning some resources.

 one_failed

-As soon as one of the upstream tasks fails, your task gets triggered.
+As soon as one of the upstream tasks fails, your task runs.

-Can be useful if you have some long running tasks and want to do something as soon as one fails.
+Useful if you have long-running tasks and want to do something as soon as one fails.

 one_success

 Like with one_failed, but the opposite.
-As soon as one of the upstream tasks succeeds, your task gets triggered.
+Your task runs as soon as one of the upstream tasks succeeds.

 none_failed

-Your task gets triggered if all upstream tasks have succeeded or been skipped.
+Your task runs if all direct upstream tasks have succeeded or been skipped.

 Only useful if you want to handle the skipped status.